NLeSC/PattyData/README.md

 - We generate the configuration file for the Potree viewer:

-  `CreatePOTreeConfig.py -o /home/pattydat/DATA/POTREE/CONF.json`
+  `CreatePattyVisConfig.py -o /home/pattydat/DATA/POTREE/CONF.json`

--  We can start the synchronized viewer to doenload the latest data and configuration file
+-  We can start the synchronized viewer to download the latest data and configuration file

 **List data**